 PHP Array Sort

 PHP includes powerful array functions which are quite interesting and very useful for working with.
 For example, array_keys(), array_values, implode() and explode() and etc. On this list, sorting functions are one of the important set of functions to be known.

-Sorting an array that includes several variety of conditions based on which the group of elements of the array will be ordered.
+Sorting an array that includes several varieties of conditions based on which the group of elements of the array will be ordered.
 Based on these conditions the sorting is classified as many types, for example, key based sorting, value based sorting, natural ordering and etc.

-PHP provides list of in-built functions to perform these type of sorting functionalities based on various conditions required.
+PHP provides a list of inbuilt functions to perform these type of sorting functionalities based on various conditions required.
 These are,

-- sort() – sorts an array in ascending order; it has two arguments that is the array to be sorted and the sorting options.
+- sort() – sorts an array in ascending order; it has two arguments that are the array to be sorted and the sorting options.
 This second argument is optional, if nothing is specified, then the default value will be SORT_REGULAR.
 Let us see, all possible values of these sort option argument in detail, later in this article.

-- rsort() – This functions accepts same set of argument as similar as sort(), but sorting will be done in reverse order.
+- rsort() – This function accepts the same set of argument as similar as sort(), but sorting will be done in reverse order.

 - asort() – It is used to sort the elements of an array in ascending order like sort() function.
 But, it preserves the key indices as it is after sorting.

 - arsort() – It preserves the key value correlation after performing sort operation in reverse order.

 - usort() – Instead of sort options, usort() accepts a callback functions name which will be called for each element of the array and apply some condition.
-Based on the the integer values returned by this function, the sorting will be done.
+Based on the integer values returned by this function, the sorting will be done.

-- uasort() – It is the combination of usort() and asort() by preserving array key indices as it is after sorting with the call back function defined by user.
+- uasort() – It is the combination of usort() and asort() by preserving array key indices as it is after sorting with the call back function defined by the user.

-- array_multisort() – This function is used to perform sort over multiple array at a time.
-It also used to sort multi dimensional array by specifying sort options.
+- array_multisort() – This function is used to perform sort over multiple arrays at a time.
+It also used to sort the multi-dimensional array by specifying sort options.